oasis-main/oasis-rpi/README.md

   - [Contributing](#contributing)

 ## Raspberry Pi Setup
-Users have two options for install: using a pre-built image to flash oasis-grow and its requisite packages directly to an SD card, or using the [setup scripts](scripts) to build the repository and its requirements onto a fresh install of Raspbian Lite.
+Users may using the [setup scripts](scripts) to build the repository and its requirements onto a fresh install of Raspbian Buster Lite (Release 05/07/2021).
+A pre-built image will be released alongside our next generation of devices for easier setup and deployment.

-### Using setup scripts
+### Using Setup Scripts

 Install Raspbian Lite onto your Raspberry Pi:
-1. Download the latest Raspbian Lite image from the [official download site](https://www.raspberrypi.org/software/operating-systems/).
+1. Download Raspbian Lite from [official download site](https://www.raspberrypi.org/software/operating-systems/).
+The firmware will not work on newer releases which utilize LibCamera instead of raspi-still.
 2. Download [Balena Etcher](https://www.balena.io/etcher/).
 3. Connect a microSD card to your personal computer.
 4. Format the microSD card in the MS-DOS (FAT) style using your operating system's disk formatting utility.